zerodogg/WowMigraineHelper/README.md

 # WoW Migraine Helper

 Some areas in WoW have graphics that can hurt for people who suffer from Migraines.
-This is a hack that overlays a window with a certain opacity on top of the screen.
-It can be enabled and disabled at will.
+This is a hack containing two different helpers that can mitigate some of the effect.

+## /migrainedark

+This toggles an opacity layer above the screen, making the game world a lot darker than normal, while the UI remains normal.

+## /migraineedge

+This toggles black bars around the screen, which can be used to hide effects like the "Cloak of Ve'nari".